Automated Packaging Systems Technician

 - Electrically connect automation and communication components

-- Troubleshoot automated control
+- Troubleshoot automated control systems

 - Create electrical systems drawings and schematics for automated machines